PhonologicalCorpusTools/CorpusTools/index.md

 * [Tools for Big Data in Phonology / LabPhon 2016](http://mlmlab.org/bigphon/)
 * Symposium on the role of predictability in shaping human language sound patterns / SST 2016

-Example files and tutorial handouts can be downloaded from: https://www.dropbox.com/sh/v4l29isywe532an/AAB_a1mQqaEzBpirEY6a62Xha?dl=0
+Example files and tutorial handouts can be downloaded from: https://github.com/PhonologicalCorpusTools/PCT_Fileshare.

 ## Documentation

 Please see the user's manual of the latest version for complete documentation; currently available at [http://corpustools.readthedocs.org/en/latest/](http://corpustools.readthedocs.org/en/latest/).
-Note that you can download a .pdf of this guide by going to "Read the Docs" on the bottom left-hand side of the page and selecting "PDF."
 Documentation can also be found throughout the PCT software itself by clicking on "Help" (either in the main menu or in dialogue boxes relating to individual functions).

-PCT itself should be cited something like the following (using the correct version number):

-Hall, Kathleen Currie, Blake Allen, Michael Fry, Khia Johnson, Roger Lo, Scott Mackie, Michael McAuliffe, and Stanley Nam.
-(2018).
-Phonological CorpusTools, Version 1.4.
-[Computer program].
-Available from https://github.com/PhonologicalCorpusTools/CorpusTools/releases.
+Information about how to cite PCT itself can be found at [https://corpustools.readthedocs.io/en/latest/citing_pct.html](https://corpustools.readthedocs.io/en/latest/citing_pct.html).

 ### About us
 We are a group of researchers in the [Linguistics Department](http://linguistics.ubc.ca) at the [University of British Columbia](http://www.ubc.ca).
 The PI on this project is [Dr. Kathleen Currie Hall](http://linguistics.ubc.ca/persons/kathleen-hall/), and the project is supported in part by a SSHRC Insight Development grant to Dr. Hall.